Cyber attack shuts down top U.S. fuel pipeline network - Up News Info

 Article content

-NEW YORK — Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network, which supplies fuel from U.S refiners on the Gulf Coast to the eastern and southern United States, after a cyber attack that industry sources said was caused by ransomware.
+NEW YORK — Top U.S. fuel pipeline operator Colonial Pipeline has shut its entire network, the source of nearly half of the U.S. East Coast’s fuel supply, after a cyber attack that the company said was caused by ransomware.

-Colonial shut down systems to contain the threat after learning of the attack on Friday, it said in a statement.
-That action has temporarily halted operations and affected some of its IT systems, the company said.
+The shutdown has raised fears of a price spike at the gas pumps ahead of peak demand summer driving season if it persists, and has drawn attention to how critical U.S. energy infrastructure is vulnerable to hackers.

-While the U.S. government investigation is in its early stages, one former U.S. government official and two industry sources said the hackers are most likely a highly professional cybercriminal group.
-Investigators are looking into whether a group dubbed “DarkSide” by the cybersecurity research community is responsible.
+The company said it shut down systems to contain the threat after learning of the attack on Friday.
+That action also temporarily halted operations and affected some of its IT systems, the company said.

-The malicious software used in the attack was ransomware, two cybersecurity industry sources familiar with the matter said.
-Ransomware is a type of malware that is designed to lock down systems by encrypting data and demanding payment to regain access.
-The malware has grown in popularity over the last five years.
+While the U.S. government investigation is in its early stages, one former official and two industry sources said the hackers are likely a highly professional cybercriminal group.
+Investigators are looking into whether a group dubbed “DarkSide” by the cybersecurity research community is responsible, the former government official said.

 Advertisement